norvig/paip-lisp/docs/chapter11.md

 This version works just as well as the previous version on finite problems.
 The only difference is that the user, not the system, types the semicolons.
 The advantage is that we can now use the system on infinite problems as well.
-First, we'll ask what lists 2 is a member of :
+First, we'll ask what lists 2 is a member of:

 ```lisp
 > (?- (member 2 ?list))